 It is important you tell your doctor if you have any signs or symptoms of esophageal cancer, so he or she may determine the cause and plan treatment, if necessary.

 The digestive system, also known as our gastrointestinal system, is the series of organs our bodies use to break down food, absorb nutrients, and excrete waste.
-Food proceeds from our mouth, down our esophagus, through the stomach, and from small intestine to large intestine before excretion.
+Food proceeds from our mouth, down our esophagus, through the stomach, and from the small intestine to the large intestine before excretion.
 The word “esophageal” refers to the esophagus, the muscular tube that guides food from the oral cavity to the stomach.
 Therefore, “esophageal cancer” encompasses all cancers that originate in the esophagus.

 The wall of the esophagus is made up of several layers of tissue.
 Esophageal cancer typically starts when cells of the innermost layer multiply uncontrollably and grow outward through the other layers.
 These other layers contain blood and lymphatic vessels.
 When cancer grows into these vessels, cancer may spread to other parts of the body.

 The following may be indicative of esophageal cancer but may also be indicative of other illnesses:

 It is important you tell your doctor if you have any of these signs and symptoms, so he or she may determine their cause and plan treatment, if necessary.

 Our specialists collect information regarding medical history, surgical history, social history, and family history; conduct laboratory testing, and review radiological studies to approach patient care in the most comprehensive and personalized manner.